fbpx

 HoneyBook

 I also offer coaching in my business.
 It’s not something I put a ton of effort into marketing because I like to reserve it for certain times of the year when it’s time to reset your goals and strategy OR for people who inquire about my services but may not be ready to take on a producer for their podcast.
 For those coaching clients, I use Honeybook for contracts and invoicing.
-Additionally, I do use it in my business for production clients as well.
+Additionally, I use it in my business for production clients as well.

 Canva

 Now, we all have to market with graphics right?
-I LOVE canva for this.
-I even have my marketing team members making the majority of the graphics within canva for social media!
+I LOVE Canva for this.
+I even have my marketing team members making the majority of the graphics within Canva for social media!

 Plann

-Speaking of social media and how I’m marketing these services, I recently made the switch to plann to schedule all of our marketing efforts.
+Speaking of social media and how I’m marketing these services, I recently made the switch to Plann to schedule all of our marketing efforts.
 Right now, I’m using Instagram, Facebook, Pinterest, and LinkedIn in our strategy.
 We’re currently testing them all out after a pretty big hiatus on Facebook and Linkedin.
 I know for my audience, Instagram and Pinterest are driving forces for inquiries and connection, but it’s important to continue to test over time.

-Now, these are simply just the tools I’m using on the educational side of my business that has made it easier to expand in this way.
+Now, these are simply just the tools I’m using on the educational side of my business that have made it easier to expand in this way.

 Join Mic Check Society

-Now, if you’re using a podcast for your business and are looking for a resource to help you continue to grow your podcast in a way that serves your business, make sure you jump on the waitlist for Mic Check Society.
+Now, if you’re using a podcast for your business and are looking for a resource to help you continue to grow your podcast in a way that serves your business, make sure you check out Mic Check Society.
+We have a community of podcasters sharing their questions, concerns, successes, and more in one Facebook group.

 Links Mentioned In Today’s Episode: